torik42/YaLafi/README.md

   Mode is one of 'plain', 'html', 'xml', 'xml-b', 'json' (default: 'plain' for text report).
   Variant 'html' generates an HTML report, see below for further details.
-  Modes 'xml' and 'xml-b' are intended for Vim plugins, compare section [Interfaces to Vim](#interfaces-to-vim).
+  Modes 'xml', 'xml-b' and 'json' are intended for Vim plugins, compare section [Interfaces to Vim](#interfaces-to-vim).
 - `--link`<br>
   In an HTML report, left-click on a highlighted text part opens a